Convenient & Cozy Lodging near Pease Tradeport & the Naval Shipyard

 Quiet Season: $140 weekdays, $160 weekends

+For a welcome change of pace from the typical hotel stay, reserve the Dashing Wave Room at Martin Hill Inn for your visit to Portsmouth, NH.
 Set at an angle at the end of the hall, the door to Dashing Wave beckons you in to see the various welcoming features of this room.
-Peek around the corner near the bed, there you’ll find a separate sitting nook with two arm chairs adjoining the bedroom, perfect for reading or watching the flat-screen TV.
+Peek around the corner near the bed, there you’ll find a separate sitting nook with two armchairs adjoining the bedroom, perfect for reading or watching the flat-screen TV.

-The Queen size bed with padded headboard is complimented by the tan Oriental area rugs that adorn the antique painted floorboards.
-This room features a private, en-suite bath with stall shower, and is located on the second floor of the Guest House.
+The queen-size bed with padded headboard is complemented by the tan Oriental area rugs that adorn the antique painted floorboards.
+This second-floor room is located in the Guest House and also features a private, en-suite bath with stall shower.

 Amenities: Queen-size Bed, Wi-Fi, Flat-screen TV, Sitting Area, End-table Refrigerator, Air Conditioning, Private Bath with stall shower, Sherry, Bottled Water, Chocolates, and Snacks.

 Minimum night stays may apply.
 Rates are subject to change.*Rates do not include tax + gratuity